-You may now add a Facebook Pixel on any individual question within your leadPops funnel to track responses and build your audience.
+You may now add a Facebook Pixel on any individual question within your leadPops form to track responses and build your audience.
 For example, the pixel could fire when a lead chooses either “Good” or “Excellent” credit.
 This ensures Facebook continues to target similar profiles that might answer the credit question in the same way.

 Why does this matter?

 The effectiveness of your Facebook Ads depends on your targeting and who you’re putting your ads in front of.
 Facebook has an ever-changing interface and unfortunately removed a lot of the targeting parameters that marketers could formerly use.
 Although they have removed these parameters on the front end, Facebook still uses a lot of user data behind the scenes.